 Japan is a wonderful country, with a culture so unique and traditional that everyone should have seen this so-called land of the rising sun at least once in their life if they get the chance to.
-As you may have already seen in other posts from us, we were fortunate enough to travel Japan for a full month and to meet many wonderful and hospitable Japanese who brought us closer to their country and their culture.
+As you may have already seen in other posts from us, we were fortunate enough to travel in Japan for an entire month and to meet many wonderful and hospitable Japanese who brought us closer to their country and their culture.

-Since not everyone has that much time, we would like to introduce you to what we consider to be the best Japan Itinerary 14 days, which you can travel without any problems to discover these wonderful Japan travel destinations.
+Since not everyone has that much time, we would like to introduce you to what we consider the best Japan Itinerary 14 days.
+You can travel without any problems to discover these wonderful Japan travel destinations.
 Furthermore, you will find below a few important Japan travel tips to help you plan your Japan 2 week itinerary.

-Two weeks in Japan are not nearly enough to marvel at all the wonderful sights Japan has to offer.
-That’s why in our Japan travel Itinerary 14 days, we give you various options to tailor your trip to your wishes and interests.
+Two weeks in Japan are not nearly enough to marvel at all the fantastic sights Japan has to offer.
+That’s why in our Japan travel Itinerary, 14 days, we give you various options to tailor your trip to your wishes and interests.

 2 weeks in Japan – The Planning

 If you want to travel to Japan, you should start planning early.
 You need to decide on various factors before the trip.
-In this section, we would like to introduce you to the most important aspects you need to consider to plan your 2 week trip to Japan.
+In this section, we would like to introduce you to the essential aspects you need to consider to plan your 2-week trip to Japan.

 Japan – The best time to travel

 Firstly, you have to decide when your trip should take place.
 Would you like to visit the country during the cherry blossom season?
 Then, of course, you should drive in the spring.
 Do you prefer to experience snow?
 Then you probably might want to visit the country during the winter months.

-Japan is a suitable destination for any travel time and has a lot to offer all year long.
+Japan is a suitable destination for any travel time and has a lot to offer all year.